S Pegasi

-S Pegasi (S Peg) is a Mira variable star in the constellation Pegasus.
-It varies between magnitude 7 and 13 with a period of 319.22 days.
+S Pegasi (S Peg) is a Mira variable star in the constellation Pegasus located about 2,300 light-years away.
+It varies between apparent magnitude 6.9 and 13.8 with a period of 319 day, representing a nearly 600–fold change in brightness.
+S Pegasi enters solar conjunction and is hidden by the Sun's glare each year from late February through late March.
+It reaches opposition in mid-September, when it is visible all night.

 It is believed to be pulsating in the first overtone.
 First overtone pulsators have masses less than at a temperature of 2,107 K, and less than at the luminosity of S Pegasi.